 What Are Snake Mites?

 Snake mites are tiny, eight-legged parasites that feed on the blood of snakes.
 They are usually found in the wild, but can also be found in captivity.
-Snake mites are a common problem for snake owners, as they can cause skin irritation and anemia in their hosts.
-The most common species of snake mite is Ophionyssus natricis, which is found on a variety of different species of snakes.
+Snake mites are a common problem for pet owners and can cause serious health problems for their snakes if left untreated.